-In credit card processing, interchange is the money transferred from the acquiring bank to the issuing bank for each bankcard transaction.
+In merchant services, interchange is the money transferred from the acquiring bank to the issuing bank for each bankcard transaction.
 Interchange fees account for the majority of credit card processing costs and are established by the card brands (Visa, MasterCard, Discover) of open-loop processing systems.
 You can think of interchange as the cost that credit card companies charge businesses to accept their cards.
 It is unavoidable and every business pays it.

 How Interchange Works

-Interchange is the lowest cost of accepting credit cards.
+Interchange is the wholesale cost of accepting credit cards.
 All processors will charge a markup over interchange resulting in the merchant paying a "retail" rate for their processing services.
-A lot of companies charge what is referred to as “interchange plus” and add a variable percentage on top of the interchange for each card.
+A lot of companies charge what is referred to as “interchange plus” and add a percentage on top of the interchange for each card.
 With the Fattmerchant subscription model, you pay our membership fee and in return we give you access to the direct, wholesale cost of interchange.
 You may already buy your groceries at a discount club the same way.

 Different Types of Fees

 The reality is that you can’t avoid interchange fees.
 They are universal, and all merchants who accept credit cards must also accept the reality of interchange.
 What can be avoided are the mark-ups and hidden fees from your credit card processor.

 There are some differing factors in the interchange fees you receive such as processing method, transaction data, card type, card brand, and card owner.